Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 **N-BEATS** which is an explainable time series model can help users establish their strategies.

 ### Data
-- Crawling the market price, high price, low price, and closing price in 5 minute candlestick chart using "pyupbit" package
+- Crawling high, low, market and closing price in 5 minute candlestick chart using "pyupbit" package

 ### Model
 We use **N-BEATS model**, a deep learning architecture that decomposes its forecast into two distinct components, **trend and seasonality**, to provide explanation in the model.